Last Updated on 23.11.23 by Shelley Bower

 Online posts from passengers which unintentionally advertise the fact they are away could invalidate home insurance should they get burgled during their absence.

 This is because insurers may regard such actions as ‘reckless’ despite the trying circumstances, says Danielle Clements, a disputes resolution specialist at Gorvins Solicitors in Stockport – whose offices are in the same building as Monarch Holidays.

 Most insurers request that you take ‘reasonable care’ about home security – and that includes being prudent about flagging up when you are away on holiday.
 By telling everyone where you are, the inference is that you haven’t taken enough care to protect your home.

-However, revealing location may also lead to a payout being refused by an insurer.
-So Danielle also warns those passengers already abroad against using social media websites and apps which share your location as well as avoiding the much used Facebook check-in.
+However, revealing your location may also lead to a payout being refused by an insurer.
+So Danielle also warns those passengers already abroad against using social media websites and apps which share your location, as well as avoiding the much-used Facebook check-in.
 Revealing where you are may also lead to a payout being refused by an insurer.

-According to data from ADT, the alarm and security systems provider, revealed that 78pc of burglars use Facebook and Twitter to target potential properties.
+According to data from ADT, the alarm and security systems provider, revealed that 78% of burglars use Facebook and Twitter to target potential properties.

-What’s more, if the Monarch debacle leads to you unexpectedly extending your trip it’s important to check insurance too, warns Danielle.
+What’s more, if the Monarch debacle leads to you unexpectedly extending your trip, it’s important to check your insurance too, warns Danielle.

-‘Policy holders need to be aware that social media is playing a real role in insurance cover – especially in the link up with break-ins.
+“Policyholders need to be aware that social media is playing a real role in insurance coverage – especially in the link-up with break-ins.
 It would be awful if you’d already been through the upset of changing your plans or losing money over Monarch to find that your home was vulnerable too.”